cameronmathis/Pong/README.md

 Use this command to run the program:

 	$ ./pong.sh run

+To stop the program simply press "q".
+If this program is ended any other way, then a new terminal window will need to be started to regain control. </br>

 Once you are done, use this command to clean up the folder: